 But measuring the bottom-line impact of a marketing campaign is hard, especially for consumer packaged goods (CPG) brands.
 Their products are sold through multiple channels and distributors, which makes it tough to know who exactly is buying their products and why.

 That was the challenge facing skin care brand Neutrogena, which wanted to measure the incremental sales lift of a recent online video campaign for its makeup remover wipes.
 Here’s how it tackled this enduring marketing challenge.

 As a legacy brand, Neutrogena knew it needed to think outside the box to resonate with existing customers and reach new ones.
 Based on Google Insights and trending searches that helped to identify the top-performing affinities outside the beauty space, Neutrogena expanded its campaign beyond beauty mavens.

-For example, it tapped into events like the World Cup, when people typically paint their faces to show support for their national team, or festivals like Halloween, when people use makeup as part of their costumes.
+For example, it tapped into events like the World Cup, when people typically paint their faces to show support for their national team, or holidays like Halloween, when people use makeup as part of their costumes.
 The team, along with agency partners J3 and Velocity, developed a flexible, creative campaign structure that worked across each of these affinities without compromising the integrity of the insight.

-They then used Director Mix – a tool that enables mass customisation of a single creative asset – to build 21 different pre-roll ads, each layered with a message tailored to a specific audience and context, followed by the same closing line across all versions of the video.
+They then used Director Mix — a tool that enables mass customization of a single creative asset — to build 21 different pre-roll ads, each layered with a message tailored to a specific audience and context, followed by the same closing line across all versions of the video.

-The team then went one step further, personalising the ads based on factors like the time of day, the location and even the weather, to serve the most relevant creative, to the most relevant person, at the most relevant time.
+The team then went one step further, personalizing the ads based on factors like the time of day, the location, and even the weather, to serve the most relevant creative, to the most relevant person, at the most relevant time.
 For example, if it was getting close to bedtime, someone might see an ad reminding them what would happen if they fell asleep without removing their makeup.